verovm/usenix-atc21/README.md

       replicas: 1    # Numner of parallel executions
  ```

 The same as in the previous experiment, the speed is monitored and the results are used for Table 4: ContractFuzzer — performance improvements, second and next rows.
-The number of parallel tasks in the first column matches to the number of selected ```replicas```.
+The number of parallel tasks in the first column matches the number of selected ```replicas```.

-Last two columns of the table were calculated.
+The last two columns of the table were calculated.

-Notice that all replicas use the same sub-state database mounted via a file mount, and no blockchain is needed.
+Notice that all replicas use the same substate database mounted via a file mount, and no blockchain is needed.

-# Hard Fork Assesment Use Case
+# Hard Fork Assessment Use Case

-This experiment provides results of Table 5 in section "5.4 Hard Fork Assessment".
-This experiment assesses hard forks by replaying the transactions in the same context they were executed except the protocols is changed by the new hard fork.
+This experiment provides the results of Table 5 in section "5.4 Hard Fork Assessment".
+This experiment assesses hard forks by replaying the transactions in the same context they were executed except the protocols are changed by the new hard fork.

 [replay-fork-0-9M.sh](./hard-fork/replay-fork-0-9M.sh) is a bash script to assess all hard forks activated before block 9,000,000 with CALL transactions (contract invocations) in initial 9M blocks.